fredwu/fredwu.me-v3/src/pages/blog/2013-10-29-on-hiring-trial-week-yay-or-nay.md

 redirect_from:
 - /post/65426660472/on-hiring-trial-week-yay-or-nay
 ---
-Today a blog post titled “[Trial Week: Our Hiring Secret](http://www.sequoiacap.com/grove/posts/akzj/trial-week-our-hiring-secret)” has made to the Hacker News homepage.
+Today a blog post titled "[Trial Week: Our Hiring Secret](http://www.sequoiacap.com/grove/posts/akzj/trial-week-our-hiring-secret)" has made to the Hacker News homepage.
 I naively [tweeted my dislike](https://twitter.com/fredwu/status/395097315913916416) and now I feel obligated to share my thoughts in a more meaningful and constructive way.

 First of all, congratulations to the Weebly team, as this trial week strategy is clearly working very well for them.